Monroe County schools closed as coronavirus cases surge to highest level yet

 UNION — Monroe County has more COVID cases than at any time during the pandemic, and the school system has responded by telling students to stay home until Sept.
 7 and canceling all extracurricular activities including sports.

-In a post to parents Monday afternoon, school officials said that “due to large increases in COVID-19 cases, Monroe County Schools will be closed 8/31/21-9/3/21.
+In a post to parents Monday afternoon, school officials said that “due to large increases in Covid-19 cases, Monroe County Schools will be closed 8/31/21 through 9/3/21.
 We will reopen on 9/7/21.
 Please remember 9/6/21 is a holiday.
 Lessons will be sent remotely through Schoology or through paper work packets.
 All practices and games are also canceled during this time.
 We ask that you help get our children back in school by following mitigation strategies.
-It's going to take all of us doing our part.”
+It’s going to take all of us doing our part.”

 The county hit 241 active cases on Monday, according to the state DHHR (Department of Health and Human Resources), after dropping to a low of only one earlier this summer, with 166 new cases during the previous seven days.